Balochi Culture

 The most famous form of Balochi literature is poetry.
 Many famous Balochi poets have recited their poems in different parts of the world and have received international recognition.

-The poetry field is thriving at a very slow pace, but still, it has the potential to get recognition.
-The only problem with Balochi poetry is that only a few writers want to bring changes to it at the time of modernism.
+The poetry field is thriving very slowly, but it still has the potential to gain recognition.
+The only problem with Balochi poetry is that only a few writers want to change it during modernism.

 The land of Balochistan has given birth to many famous poets like Gul Khan Naseer, Muran Awani, Yousaf Ali Khan Magsi, Attah Shad, and Syed Zahoor Shah Hashmi.
-Their poems are not the only favorite in Pakistan but also in other countries.
-So a primary aspiration in Balochi poetry is to create awareness about political issues in the general public.
+Their poems are not only favorites in Pakistan but also in other countries.
+So, a primary aspiration in Balochi poetry is to create awareness of political issues among the general public.

 Gul Khan Naseer’s poetry and work accurately depict and express Balochi’s political and social approach since the early thirties.
 He worked for more than 50 years of his life for national independence.